About David Taylor

 Education

 I graduated from Yale University in 1985 with a BA Summa Cum Laude in History and I got my MD with Honor from the University of Rochester in 1990.
 I was an intern at St. Vincent’s Hospital in Manhattan and completed a psychiatry residency at Columbia University in 1994.
 At Columbia I had the opportunity to work with many of the leading thinkers in American psychiatry.
-I have spent the majority of my career in academic psychiatry largely because of the love of learning and teaching I gained at Columbia.
 Since I finished my training I have been moving west ever since, spending three years in Kentucky on the faculty at the University of Louisville before coming to California.

 Personal Practices